Dr. Frederic Laberge

 Ph.D.
 Manitoba 2002

-The ultimate goal of my research is to highlight similarities and differences in the brain pathways that organize behaviour in different vertebrates in order to create a basic model of the behavioural brain (also called 'limbic system').
-Investigations in my laboratory relate to the structure and function of brain regions that control behaviour in amphibians and fish, with an emphasis on the regions that integrate sensory input.
-The approach is threefold: 1) anatomical methods to describe the architecture of brain pathways relevant to behaviour; 2) measure of brain activity elicited by behaviourally relevant stimuli using direct recording of brain electrical activity or labelling of indirect markers of neuronal activation; 3) behavioural experiments.
+We study evolution of the neural substrate of behaviour by highlighting similarities and differences in the brain pathways that organize behaviour in different vertebrates.
+Investigations relate to the structure and function of brain regions that that integrate sensory input and control behaviour in amphibians and fish.
+The approach is threefold: 1) behavioural experiments; 2) anatomical methods to describe the architecture of brain pathways; 3) measure of brain activity by direct recording of electrical activity or labelling of indirect markers of neuronal activation.

 In mammals, it is thought that brain regions organized as paired longitudinal columns in the preoptic area, hypothalamus and ventral brainstem exert control over the motor aspects of motivated behaviour, with distinct regions dedicated to ingestive/reproductive/defensive and exploratory/foraging behaviours.
 These regions receive diverse inputs, notably from many parts of the telencephalon.
 However, the complexity of connections is such that a synthesis is difficult.
-Anamniote vertebrates (fish and amphibians) possess simpler brains, but little is known about the functional organization of the behavioural brain in these animals.
-Comparison of the amphibian and fish brains with the better known but highly complex mammalian brain could help elucidate the basic pathways and mechanisms mediating behaviour.
-Work in my laboratory will attempt to establish the anatomical and functional subdivisions of the preoptic area/hypothalamus and ventral brainstem in selected fish and amphibian species.
+Amphibians possess simpler brains, but little is known about the functional organization of behavioural pathways in these animals.
+Comparison of amphibian brains with the better known but highly complex mammalian brains could help elucidate the basic pathways and mechanisms organizing behaviour.
+We attempt to establish the anatomical and functional brain subdivisions involved in behavioural control in selected amphibian species.

-J. Zeyl and F. Laberge.
-Multisensory signals trigger approach behaviour in the fire-bellied toad Bombina orientalis: sex differences and call specificity.
-Zoology (2011) 114: 369-377.
+Zeyl J and Laberge F (2011) Multisensory signals trigger approach behaviour in the fire-bellied toad Bombina orientalis: sex differences and call specificity.
+Zoology 114: 369-377.

-F.C.
-Roth and F. Laberge.
-High convergence of olfactory and vomeronasal influence in the telencephalon of the terrestrial salamander Plethodon shermani.
-Neuroscience (2011) 177: 148-58.
+Roth FC and Laberge F (2011) High convergence of olfactory and vomeronasal influence in the telencephalon of the terrestrial salamander Plethodon shermani.
+Neuroscience 177: 148-58.

-F. Laberge and G. Roth.
-Organization of the Sensory Input to the Telencephalon in the Fire-Bellied Toad, Bombina orientalis.
-Journal of Comparative Neurology (2007) 502: 55-74.
+Laberge F and Roth G (2007) Organization of the sensory input to the telencephalon in the fire-bellied toad, Bombina orientalis.
+Journal of Comparative Neurology 502: 55-74.